tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 ### Saving Node Data

-In a number of situations, you will want your vehicle nodes to save their data so you can later analyze the data, create plots/figures, etc. The `AutoSceneGenVehicleNode` class provides a `save_node_data` function that automatically gets called during the reset process (see below) allowing you to save any data before the node's internal state is reset.
+In a number of situations, you will want your vehicle nodes to save their data so you can later analyze it, create plots/figures, etc. The `AutoSceneGenVehicleNode` class provides a `save_node_data` function that automatically gets called during the reset process (see below) allowing you to save any data before the node's internal state is reset.
 The `AutoSceneGenVehicleNode` class also contains three variables that will be needed when saving your data.
 Of these variables, `save_dir` and `b_save_minimal` are set by the client.
 - `save_dir`: This string denotes the directory on the client's computer where all of this node's data will be saved to.
-- `temp_save_dir`: This string denotes a temporary directory on the vehicle nodes' computer where it can save data to temporarily before copying it to the `save_dir` directory on the client computer.
+- `temp_save_dir`: This string denotes a temporary directory on the vehicle node's computer where it can save data to temporarily before copying it to the `save_dir` directory on the client computer.
 This will come in handy when the vehicle node does not reside on the same computer as the client.
 - `b_save_minimal`: This boolean indicates how much data the vehicle node should save.
 Even though you may wish to save as much data as possible, saving lage data files consumes a lot of time and creates a bottleneck as it holds up the client from running another scenario until the node finihes saving all of its data.
 Hence, we provide the option (if you choose to use it) to let you specify how much data you wish to save.
 If this value is true, then the node should only save the least amount of data necessry for your application.
 If the value is false, then it can save as much data as you need.

 For Python vehicle nodes, you may find the following functions to be helpful: